-How will the Out of The Cold program work?
+How Does the Out of The Cold program work?

-Shelter services will be for anyone – youth, couples, individuals and families.
+Shelter services are for anyone – youth, couples, individuals and families.

-We estimate there could be up to ten varying individuals at the shelter each night.
+The shelter currently has a capacity for twelve participants each night.
 Stays in the shelter are not expected to be long term, just until appropriate housing is found.
 Each person or family will be entered into our regional homeless case management system and connected with the most appropriate service provider who will work with them to secure housing.
 The information collected about shelter users will only be accessed by qualified homeless services organizations.

-At least one shelter-trained, paid employee will always be on-site when the program is open.
-Staff will be supported by screened and trained volunteers.
-A Shelter Supervisor will be responsible for all program activities.
-Pre-established protocols will be in place with police and crisis services.
+Qualified and trained paid staff are always on-site and are supported by screened and trained volunteers.
+Pre-established protocols are in place with police and crisis services.